stevecalla/web-quiz/README.md

 ## Overview

 ```
-AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
-SO THAT I can gauge my progress compared to my peers
+As a coding boot camp student I want to take a timed quiz on JavaScript fundamentals that stores high scores so that I can gauge my progress compared to my peers
 ```

 ## Index